warpcomdev/sentiment/etls/facebook/README.md

-page_website_clicks_logged_in_by_city_unique,"Number of people who logged in to Facebook and clicked the goto website CTA button, broken down by city.",day page_website_clicks_logged_in_by_country_unique,"Number of people who logged in to Facebook and clicked the goto website CTA button, broken down by country.",day page_website_clicks_logged_in_unique,Number of people who logged in to Facebook and clicked the goto website CTA button.,day post_activity*,The number of stories generated about your Page post ('Stories').,lifetime post_activity_by_action_type*,"The number of stories created about your Page post, by action type.",lifetime post_activity_by_action_type_unique*,"The number of people who created a story about your Page post, by action type.",lifetime post_activity_unique*,The number of people who created a story about your Page post ('People Talking About This' / PTAT).,lifetime post_clicks*,The number of times people clicked on anywhere in your posts without generating a story.,lifetime post_clicks_by_type*,"The number of times people clicked on anywhere in your posts without generating a story, by consumption type.",lifetime post_clicks_by_type_unique*,"The number of people who clicked anywhere in your post without generating a story, by consumption type.",lifetime post_clicks_unique*,The number of people who clicked anywhere in your post without generating a story.,lifetime post_engaged_fan,People who have liked your Page and engaged with your post.,lifetime post_engaged_users*,The number of people who clicked anywhere in your posts.,lifetime post_impressions*,"The number of times your Page's post entered a person's screen.
-Posts include statuses, photos, links, videos and more.",lifetime post_impressions_by_story_type*,The number of times this post was seen via a story published by a friend of the person viewing the post.,lifetime post_impressions_by_story_type_unique*,"The number of people who saw your Page post in a story from a friend, by story type.",lifetime post_impressions_fan*,The number of impressions for your Page post by people who have liked your Page.,lifetime post_impressions_fan_paid*,The number of impressions for your Page post by people who like your Page in an Ad or Sponsored Story.,lifetime post_impressions_fan_paid_unique*,The number of people who have like your Page and saw your Page post in an Ad or Sponsored Story.,lifetime post_impressions_fan_unique*,The number of people who have like your Page who saw your Page post.,lifetime post_impressions_nonviral*,"The number of times your Page's post entered a person's screen.
+page_website_clicks_logged_in_by_city_unique,"Number of people who logged in to Facebook and clicked the goto website CTA button, broken down by city.",day page_website_clicks_logged_in_by_country_unique,"Number of people who logged in to Facebook and clicked the goto website CTA button, broken down by country.",day page_website_clicks_logged_in_unique,Number of people who logged in to Facebook and clicked the goto website CTA button.,day post_activity,The number of stories generated about your Page post ('Stories').,lifetime post_activity_by_action_type,"The number of stories created about your Page post, by action type.",lifetime post_activity_by_action_type_unique,"The number of people who created a story about your Page post, by action type.",lifetime post_activity_unique,The number of people who created a story about your Page post ('People Talking About This' / PTAT).,lifetime post_clicks,The number of times people clicked on anywhere in your posts without generating a story.,lifetime post_clicks_by_type,"The number of times people clicked on anywhere in your posts without generating a story, by consumption type.",lifetime post_clicks_by_type_unique,"The number of people who clicked anywhere in your post without generating a story, by consumption type.",lifetime post_clicks_unique,The number of people who clicked anywhere in your post without generating a story.,lifetime post_engaged_fan,People who have liked your Page and engaged with your post.,lifetime post_engaged_users,The number of people who clicked anywhere in your posts.,lifetime post_impressions,"The number of times your Page's post entered a person's screen.
+Posts include statuses, photos, links, videos and more.",lifetime post_impressions_by_story_type,The number of times this post was seen via a story published by a friend of the person viewing the post.,lifetime post_impressions_by_story_type_unique,"The number of people who saw your Page post in a story from a friend, by story type.",lifetime post_impressions_fan,The number of impressions for your Page post by people who have liked your Page.,lifetime post_impressions_fan_paid,The number of impressions for your Page post by people who like your Page in an Ad or Sponsored Story.,lifetime post_impressions_fan_paid_unique,The number of people who have like your Page and saw your Page post in an Ad or Sponsored Story.,lifetime post_impressions_fan_unique,The number of people who have like your Page who saw your Page post.,lifetime post_impressions_nonviral,"The number of times your Page's post entered a person's screen.
 This does not include content created about your Page with social information attached.
 Social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_nonviral_unique*,"The number of people who had your Page's post enter their screen.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_nonviral_unique,"The number of people who had your Page's post enter their screen.
 This does not include content created about your Page with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_organic*,The number of times your Page's posts entered a person's screen through unpaid distribution.,lifetime post_impressions_organic_unique*,The number of people who had your Page's post enter their screen through unpaid distribution.,lifetime post_impressions_paid*,The number of times your Page's post entered a person's screen through paid distribution such as an ad.,lifetime post_impressions_paid_unique*,The number of people who had your Page's post enter their screen through paid distribution such as an ad.,lifetime post_impressions_unique*,"The number of people who had your Page's post enter their screen.
-Posts include statuses, photos, links, videos and more.",lifetime post_impressions_viral*,"The number of times your Page's post entered a person's screen with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_organic,The number of times your Page's posts entered a person's screen through unpaid distribution.,lifetime post_impressions_organic_unique,The number of people who had your Page's post enter their screen through unpaid distribution.,lifetime post_impressions_paid,The number of times your Page's post entered a person's screen through paid distribution such as an ad.,lifetime post_impressions_paid_unique,The number of people who had your Page's post enter their screen through paid distribution such as an ad.,lifetime post_impressions_unique,"The number of people who had your Page's post enter their screen.
+Posts include statuses, photos, links, videos and more.",lifetime post_impressions_viral,"The number of times your Page's post entered a person's screen with social information attached.
 Social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_viral_unique*,"The number of people who had your Page's post enter their screen with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_impressions_viral_unique,"The number of people who had your Page's post enter their screen with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_negative_feedback*,The number of times people took a negative action in your post (e.g. hid it).,lifetime post_negative_feedback_by_type*,The number of times people took a negative action in your post broken down by type.,lifetime post_negative_feedback_by_type_unique*,The number of people who took a negative action in your post broken down by type.,lifetime post_negative_feedback_unique*,"The number of people who took a negative action in your post (e.g., hid it).",lifetime post_reactions_anger_total,"Total ""anger"" reactions of a post.",lifetime post_reactions_by_type_total,Total post reactions by type.,lifetime post_reactions_haha_total,"Total ""haha"" reactions of a post.",lifetime
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",lifetime post_negative_feedback,The number of times people took a negative action in your post (e.g. hid it).,lifetime post_negative_feedback_by_type,The number of times people took a negative action in your post broken down by type.,lifetime post_negative_feedback_by_type_unique,The number of people who took a negative action in your post broken down by type.,lifetime post_negative_feedback_unique,"The number of people who took a negative action in your post (e.g., hid it).",lifetime post_reactions_anger_total,"Total ""anger"" reactions of a post.",lifetime post_reactions_by_type_total,Total post reactions by type.,lifetime post_reactions_haha_total,"Total ""haha"" reactions of a post.",lifetime